 Trainees will need to apply directly to the training site for the accredited research training post.
-Further information regarding the availability of Accredited research training posts will be available in 2018.
+Please contact research@aoa.org.au for information on accredited PhD pathway posts.

 Taking up an accredited research training post does not require an Interruption to Training.
 Accredited research training posts will have a reduced clinical load (0.5 FTE) to facilitate participation in research.